Salmonella Enteritidis Response Plan- An Approach to Salmonella Enteritidis Detection

-Currently, there is not formalised response program from the various government jurisdictions if SE is detected.
-This document aims to produce a response plan that can be used by the industry and government.
+Currently, there is no formalised response program from the various government jurisdictions if SE is detected.
+This document aims to produce a response plan that can be used by industry and government.
 This response plan will be implemented independent of the detection being a consequence of passive surveillance or because of a food safety outbreak.
 It is recognised that this response plan has no formal or legal jurisdiction unless implemented and enforced by the responsible government authority.

 The SE response plan objectives are as follows: